Basheertome/processing-and-arduino/readme.md

 ### Aurora.pde

 A processing sketch that connects to an arduino and color sensor in order to output the sensor's data into the background color of processing's drawn canvas.
 The standard arduino-only code outputs this same data either numerically or via an led, which aren't the most intuitable.
+The arduino library for processing can be found on [Arduino.cc](http://www.arduino.cc/playground/interfacing/processing).

 Breathing
 ---------